What's Hot in Clots: November 2025

 Intracoronary alteplase in primary PCI

-Yet another RCT on fibrinolytic therapy came out at TCT 2025.
-In a randomized trial of patients with STEMI and high thrombus burden, administration of 10 mg or 20 mg of alteplase into the infarct-related artery—after establishing the antegrade reperfusion—did not improve cardiovascular outcomes, and if anything, had a hint for harm.
-I don’t think the hypothesis is dead, but this agent and the current design is for sure not the answer.
+Speaking of the devil, yet another RCT on fibrinolytic therapy came out at TCT 2025.
+In a randomized trial of patients with STEMI and high thrombus burden, administration of 10 mg or 20 mg of alteplase into the infarct-related artery after establishing the antegrade reperfusion did not improve cardiovascular outcomes—and if anything, had a hint for harm.
+I don’t think the hypothesis is dead, but this agent and the current design is not the answer, for sure.
 Read more.

 DOACs better than DAPT after left atrial appendage closure

-This is now the second trial that we've covered that shows that DOACs are better than DAPT following LAA closure.
-Read more.
+This is now the second trial that we’ve covered demonstrating this finding.
+Read more

 Tirofiban after fibrinolysis for stroke

-This came out over the summer but I just noticed it.
+Okay, this was from over the summer but I just noticed it.
 Why do I care?
-Well, the story of IIb/IIIas in acute coronary syndromes is almost completely closed—except maybe for those with high thrombus burden or poor flow post-PCI, or other thrombotic complications during PCI.
-But now there seems to be a positive trial in stroke.
+The story of IIb/IIIas in acute coronary syndromes has almost completely ended, maybe except for those with high thrombus burden or poor flow post-PCI or other thrombotic complications during PCI.
+But now, there seems to be a positive trial in stroke.
 Read more.

 Deferring A-lines in critically ill patients with shock